 The recruitment and selection processes adopted by the Company ensure that staff and management are selected in a non-discriminatory manner based on merit.
-The Company respects and values the competitive advantage of diversity (which includes but is not limited to gender, age, disability, ethnicity, marital or family status religious or cultural background), and the benefit of its integration throughout the Company in order to improve corporate performance, increase shareholder value and maximise the probability of achievement of the Company's goals.
+The Company respects and values the competitive advantage of diversity (which includes, but is not limited to: gender, age, disability, ethnicity, marital or family status and religious or cultural background), and the benefit of its integration throughout the Company in order to improve corporate performance, increase shareholder value and maximise the probability of achievement of the Company's goals.
 However, the Board of Directors does not believe that the Company is currently of a sufficient size to justify the establishment of formal and measureable objectives, having regard to the nature and scale of its activities.

-The Company currently has only one direct employee, and therefore has no female Directors, executives or employees.
-However, under a contractual agreement with DGR Global, various services of an administrative, accounting and business development nature are provided, and whose staff include female executives and employees directly involved in the provision of services to Aus Tin Mining Ltd.
+The Company currently has only three direct employees, and has no female Directors, executives or employees.
+However, under a contractual agreement with DGR Global, various services of an administrative, accounting and business development nature are provided, and whose staff include female executives and employees directly involved in the provision of services to the Company.

-Recommendation 1.6: Board reviews.
+1.6 Board Reviews